LPology/Simple-Ajax-Uploader/README.md

 });
 ```

-Basic example for how to handle uploads on the server:
+Basic example for how to handle uploads on the server using the included PHP class:

 ```php
 <?php